Gabriele Münter: Early life

-Work
+Career

-Münter was heavily focused on German Expressionism, and she worked in various mediums, including a significant output in wood- and linocuts.
+Münter was heavily focused on German Expressionism, and she worked in various media, including a significant output in wood and linocut prints.
 She kept a journal and documented her journeys with a state-of-the-art camera.
 She was familiar with many of the more famous artists of the time; in one of her journals, she stated that she wanted to learn from the avant-garde artists in France.
+Münter and Kandinsky traveled together from 1903-1908.
+From 1906-1907, they spent time in Sèvres, a suburb of Paris.
+They both exhibited works in the Salon des Independents and the Salon d'Automne.

-Münter was part of a small subgroup of artists active in transforming late Impressionist, Neo-Impressionist, and Jugendstil (or Art Nouveau) painting into the more radical, non-naturalistic art now identified as Expressionism.
+Münter was part of a small subgroup of artists active in transforming late-Impressionist, Neo-Impressionist, and Jugendstil (or Art Nouveau) painting into the more radical, non-naturalistic art now identified as Expressionism.
 Early on, Münter developed a great interest in landscapes.
 Münter's landscape paintings employ a radical Jugendstil simplicity and suggestive symbolism with softly muted colors, collapsed pictorial space and flattened forms.
-She enjoyed exploring the world of children; using colorful prints of children and toys, Münter shows precision and simplicity of form in her rejection of symbolic content.

 By 1908, her work began to change.
-Strongly influenced by Matisse and Fauvism, Gauguin, and van Gogh, Münter's work became more representative and she took refuge in the small Bavarian market town of Murnau, a village untouched by industrialization, progress, and technology.
-Münter bought a house in Murnau and spent much of her life there.
+Strongly influenced by Henri Matisse and Fauvism, Gauguin, and van Gogh, Münter's work became more representative and she took refuge in the small Bavarian market town of Murnau, a village untouched by industrialization, progress, and technology.
+Münter bought a house and spent much of her life there.
 It was here, in Münter's landscape paintings, that she emphasized nature, imaginative landscapes and an opposition to German modernism.

+In 1909 Münter purchased a house with garden in Murnau am Staffelsee on the edge of the Bavarian Alps.
+The garden and the countryside were a lucrative source of inspiration for Münter and Kandinsky.
 Münter's landscapes are unusual in their use of blues, greens, yellows, and pinks; and color plays a large role in Münter's early works.
 Color is used to evoke feelings: picturesque, inviting, imaginative, and rich in fantasy.
-In Münter's landscapes, she presents the village and countryside as manifestations of human life; there is a constant interaction and coexistence with nature.
+In Münter's landscapes, she presents the village and countryside as manifestations of human life, but there is a constant interaction and coexistence with nature.